ANANDPATEL2001/Book-Record-Management/README.md

 and user missed the date of submission, then he gets the fine of Rs.50/-

-If the user has an issued book and issued book is to be returned at 35/12/2022 and user missed the date of submission and  then he gets the fine of Rs.50/-
+If the user has an issued book and issued book is to be returned at 35/12/2022 and user missed the date of submission also if user's subscription is expires too, he gets the fine of Rs.150/-